-Since the landing of the UN peace keeping force - UNFICYP (UN Force in Cyprus) - in Cyprus in 1964 the Cyprus issue continues to be unresolved.
-Many scholars as well as journalists have already been fed up with talking about the Cyprus problem.
-It has become a real nuisance for many diplomats and a good number of politicians.
+ince the landing of the UN Peacekeeping force in Cyprus - UN-FICYP (UN Force in Cyprus) -in 1964 the Cyprus issue continues to be unresolved.
+Many scholars as well as journalists are weary of the endless discussions on Cyprus.
+It has become a real headache for many diplomats and a good number of politicians.
 Yet, it continues to occupy the busy agenda of the international community.
-It is a known fact that there has been almost no violence between the two communities of the island - the Greek Cypriots and the Turkish Cypriots - since 1974, when the "Colonels' junta" in Greece organized a coup which attempted to unite the island with Greece was prevented by a Turkish military operation.
-Since then the two communities have been living separately in their respective zones - i.e., state territory - separated by the 180 km long UN buffer zone from east to the west of the island, also known as the Green Line.
-The Greek Cypriots have been living in the southern part of the island under the internationally recognized state - the Republic of Cyprus, while the Turkish Cypriots in the northern part of the island under the Turkish Republic of Northern Cyprus since 1983 which is recognized by Turkey only.
+It is common knowledge that there has been virtually no violence between the two communities of the island - the Greek Cypriots and the Turkish Cypriots - since 1974.
+In other words, this is the date when a Turkish military operation prevented the attempted unification of the island by the Greek "Colonels' junta."
+Both communities now live in their separated respective zones.
+They are split along a 180 km UN buffer zone from east to the west of the island, also known as the Green Line.
+The Greek Cypriots have been living in the southern part of the island under the internationally recognized state of the Republic of Cyprus, while the Turkish Cypriots live in the northern part of the island under the Turkish Republic of Northern Cyprus, established in 1983 and only recognized by Turkey.